The information on this page is also available in print-friendly PDFs:

 - It may also be helpful to create a list with emergency phone numbers (such as the fire department and the number of your emergency contacts).
 Put this list in an easy-to-access place, such as on your fridge.

-- The Outlook calendar and Cortana are Windows programs that have options for pop-up reminders for any of the events that you have added to your calendar, such as medical appointments or social engagements.
+- Online calendars have options for pop-up reminders for any of the events that you have added to your calendar, such as medical appointments or social engagements.

 - For example: You have added to your calendar that you have a doctor’s appointment on June 29th.
 The pop-up reminder will remind you of this the day before your appointment and 15 minutes before the appointment.